rigelrozanski/parsnip/design/brainstorming.md

 Requirements:
  - pass in functions at evaluation time
+   - channels/routines are created
+      - once at parse time (to minimize objects)
+      - once at evaluation time
  - pass in arbitrary context to all functions
  - concurrent parsing
  - eval.Vars() to optionally(?) include locality information.